RobyOneJ/my_first_repo/README.md

 # my_first_repo
 My first github repo

-I am learning hot to use git!
+I am learning how to use git!

+Adding a new line!